Chemistry—Molecular and Cellular Biology Ph.D.

 The Chemistry and Biochemistry MCB graduate program at Ohio University offers world-class education in such fields as biochemistry, chemical biology, pharmacology, molecular biology, cellular biology, plant biology, genetics and microbiology.
 In addition to completing their coursework, MCB students are strongly encouraged to participate in laboratory rotations during their first year of graduate study.
 This process allows students to sample the diverse research programs available within the Chemistry & Biochemistry Department at Ohio University.
 In addition, it affords students an opportunity to broaden their research background while they work with faculty mentors who share their research and intellectual interests.

-For more information about the MCB program and the Chemistry & Biochemistry Department at Ohio University please contact the Jackie Bennett-Hanning in the Chemistry & Biochemistry Department.
+For more information about the MCB program and the Chemistry & Biochemistry Department at Ohio University please contact Dr. Michael Held, chair of the graduate recruitment committee in the Chemistry & Biochemistry Department.